 Section 2.
 Public Officials

-Because the Charter provision creating the Commission makes Commission members officials of the City and County of San Francisco, the Commissioners are eligible for health benefits pursuant to Section A8.420, San Francisco City Charter.
-(See, Attachment "B").
+Because the Charter provision creating the Commission makes Commission members officials of the City and County of San Francisco, the Commissioners are eligible for health benefits pursuant to Section A8.420 of the San Francisco City Charter.
+(See Attachment "B").

 ARTICLE IV